🧢 Coach T's Recap

 Keep your brand tone, look, and story unified

-Think long-term - today’s future customers are tomorrow’s buyers
+Think long-term.
+Today’s future customers are tomorrow’s buyers

 Don’t disappear between campaigns, stay top of mind